OptimalBits/bull/REFERENCE.md

 The most important property for the user is `Job#data` that includes the object that was passed to [`Queue#add`](#queueadd), and that is normally used to perform the job.

+Other useful job properties:
+* `job.attemptsMade`: number of failed attempts.
+* `job.finishedOn`: Unix Timestamp, when job is completed or finally failed after all attempts.

 ### Job#progress

 ```ts